spress/spress.yosymfony.com/docs/themes/index.md

 ## Plugins installation

-You can to use plugins in your site.
-For to do it, create go to your site folder and create `composer.json` file and add the following content:
+You can use [plugins](/add-ons) in your site.
+For to do it, go to your site folder and create `composer.json` file and add the following content:

 ```
 {
     "require": {
-        "yosymfony/spress-plugin-dataloader": "*"
+        "spress/github-metadata-plugin": "~1.0-dev"
     },
     "config": {
         "vendor-dir": "_plugins/vendors"